This blog may contain affiliate links. Read our disclosure policy for more info.

 Best Multi-Day Tours of the North Island

-A guided tour is actually the only way to visit Hobbiton!
-And if you’re coming from Auckland, this 2-day experience is perfect.
+Have a little less time on your hands but still want to explore the North Island?
+If you’re coming from Auckland, this 2-day experience is perfect.
 Aside from Hobbiton, they also throw Rotorua, the Waitomo Caves, and a visit to Te Puia into the mix!

 Hobbiton is a true must-visit for any fans of the Lord of the Rings movies, and this Hobbiton tour from Auckland includes your visit to the set where scenes from these iconic movies were made.
 You’ll also go on a boat tour of the Waitomo Caves, which are famed for their glow worms.